SvenMuc/CarND-Capstone/README.md

 ![TL Detection Sim][image_result_sim]

-**Timings**
+#### Processing Timings

-The final R-FCN Traffic Light model has been froozen and pruned and thus is able to run in realtime with **mean=61.19 ms** (min=59.54ms, max=65.12ms) on a PC with NVIDIA GPU (AMD Ryzen 7 1700 8-CoreProcessor, NVIDA GeForce GTX1080 Ti).
-On a actual CPU (3,1 GHz Intel Core i7) the model needs around 2 s to process one image.
+The final R-FCN Traffic Light model has been frozen and pruned and thus is able to run in realtime with **mean=61.19 ms** (min=59.54ms, max=65.12ms) on a PC with NVIDIA GPU (AMD Ryzen 7 1700 8-CoreProcessor, NVIDA GeForce GTX1080 Ti).
+On a actual CPU (3.1 GHz Intel Core i7) the model needs around 2 s to process one image.

-The box plot below summarizes the timings we need to process one image with different image resolutions.
+The box plot below summarizes the timings needed to process images with different resolutions.
 We achieve best results (mean=61.19 ms, min=59.54ms, max=65.12ms) with a resolution of 1368x1096 which is exactly the resolution of the camera used in CARLA.

 ![R-FCN Timings][image_timings]

 #### Export Images from Simulator and ROS Bags

-The image export node `tl_image_extractor.py` can be configured by its launch files.
+The image export node `tl_image_extractor.py` can be configured by its launch files and will export images from the udacity simulator.
 There are basically two launch files, one for the simulator setup `tl_image_extractor.launch` and one for the rosbag setup `tl_image_extractor_site.launch`.
+Follow the **Parameters** guide below to assist in setting up the launch file.

-**Attention:**
+###### **Attention:** If you have resource limitations on your PC, ensure to deactivate the OpenCV image visualization by setting
-If you have resource limitations on your PC, ensure to deactivate the OpenCV image visualization by setting `export_show_image` to `False` in both launch files.
+`export_show_image` to `False` in both launch files.

 **Parameters**